K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/README.md

 <h3><a href="4.%20Development%20Phase">4.
 Development Phase</a></h3>
 In the Development Phase, we will actively implement the ship classification model, building on the plan created during the Planning Phase.
 This phase encompasses the following key elements:

+#### Dataset
+This section features images of various ship types, such as cargo, cruise, military, tankers, and carriers.
+These images are integral to our project, serving for classification, analysis, and visual purposes.
+They are organized by ship type for easy access and use in development, testing, and related project tasks.

+#### Ship Classification Jupyter Notebook
+The Jupyter Notebook contains code and instructions for deep learning ship classification.
+It covers cargo, cruise, military, tankers, and carriers using image data.
+The notebook includes code, explanations, and visual tools to guide users in building and training ship classification models.

+#### Flask Source Code
+Here, you'll find the Flask source code for the "Ship Classification Project."
+It includes route definitions, view functions, HTML templates, and Flask configurations.
+This code is essential for understanding how Flask powers the project's web application.

 #### Project Manual
 A project manual is a comprehensive guide that outlines project objectives, methodologies, roles, and best practices.
 It serves as a navigation tool and collaborative resource, ensuring systematic and successful project execution.